CS 348: Introduction to Database Systems

 Milestone Due (11:59pm EDT/EST)

 We will use Piazza for all course announcements and as a forum for students to ask and answer questions.
+Note that Piazza is for student-student interactions.
 So you should enroll yourself at your earliest convenience.
 During Piazza discussions, please do not reveal the solutions to the assignments by requesting or offering detailed advice.
 We'll delete comments that reveal too much.
 Violations can result in academic sanctions.

 Similarly, do not solicit hints or provide hints about how to solve the homework problems on other bulletin boards, such as Facebook.
 Violations can result in academic sanctions.